sdiehl/stephendiehl.com/posts/haskell_2016.md

 In the past SQL has been a particularly sore spot in the Haskell ecosystem, although typically the low-level bindings are present the problem of building a easy to use, type-safe, database-agnostic, language-integrated query system that maps to Haskell data structures has been ongoing.
-Opaleye does not fall back on TemplateHaskell, and although not database agnostic, is closest to what I imagine the ideal solution would be.
+As of 2015 there are several new offerings for high level bindings, most of which offer an interesting new perspective on type-safe query generation.
+Uniquely Opaleye does not fall back on TemplateHaskell, and although not database agnostic, is closest to what I imagine the ideal solution would be.

 * *[esqueleto](https://hackage.haskell.org/package/esqueleto)*